-- IEA Stated Policies Scenario (STEPS), which provides a more conservative benchmark for the future, as it does not take for granted that governments will reach all the announced goals. - IEA 2°C Scenario (2DS), which describes an energy system consistent with emissions trajectory that recent climate science research indicates would give an 80% chance of limiting global temperature increase to 2°C. - IEA Net Zero Emissions by 2050 Scenario (NZE), which shows what is needed across the main sectors by various actors, and by when, for the world to achieve net zero energy related and industrial process CO2 emissions by 2050. - RCP 2.6 "very stringent" pathway and RCP 8.5 "business as usual" scenario developed by the Intergovernmental Panel on Climate Change (IPCC).
+- IEA Stated Policies Scenario (STEPS), which provides a more conservative benchmark for the future, as it does not take for granted that governments will reach all the announced goals. - IEA 2°C Scenario (2DS), which describes an energy system consistent with emissions trajectory that recent climate science research indicates would give an 80% chance of limiting global temperature increase to 2°C. - IEA Net Zero Emissions by 2050 Scenario (NZE), which shows what is needed across the main sectors by various actors, and by when, for the world to achieve net zero energy related and industrial process CO2 emissions by 2050. - IPCC RCP 2.6 "very stringent" pathway, which calls for reducing emissions by 2020 and reaching zero by 2100 to keep temperature rise below 2°C and states that transition risks are the most relevant. - IPCC RCP 8.5 "business as usual" scenario, which illustrates that physical risks are the most relevant due to the increase in climate-related phenomena and chronic phenomena of Climate Change.